IntraopFluids Anesthesia v2.0 — free on the web.

 Total deficit = Holliday-Segar rate × Hours fasted

-Note: Contemporary evidence suggests fasting deficits are smaller than historically assumed, and some clinicians omit replacement in healthy short-fasted patients.
-The toggle in Patient Setup reflects this clinical variability.
+Contemporary evidence suggests deficits are smaller than historically assumed.
+The toggle in Patient Setup reflects this variability.

 Ref: Holliday MA, Segar WE.
 Pediatrics 1957;19:823–832. · Bundgaard-Nielsen M et al. Acta Anaesthesiol Scand 2009;53:843–851. · Chappell D et al. Anesthesiology 2008;109:723–740.